How to covert a TTF font into embroidery

 Buy embroidery fonts

 Many digitizers sell embroidery fonts.
 Here are some of my favorites.
 The only caveat is that the fonts you buy are individual embroidery files.
-So, if you want to build a name, you must import them one by one into your machine (or software like SewWhat Pro) to spell out the name.
+So, if you want to build a name, you must import them one by one into your machine (or software like SewWhat-Pro) to spell out the name.
+Although SewWhat-Pro has a nice feature where you can map individual embroidery files of letters to keys on your keyboard which allows you to “type” out name, word or phrase using pre-digitized fonts.

-The other downside is that when you buy the fonts, they come pre-sized.
+One downside of buying pre-digitized fonts is that they come pre-sized.
 You may get a set of 1″, 2″, 3″ letters.
 But what if you want your letters to be 1.5″ high?
 You can scale them up or down a tiny bit, but if you go too far, it can mess up your stitch density.

 Use BX fonts

 BX fonts are an interesting compromise.
-You can buy BX fonts that have been professionally digitized, then bring them into the free version of Embrilliance and type out the names, words and monograms you want to stitch out.
+You can buy BX fonts that have been professionally digitized, then bring them into the download the free version of Embrilliance Express and type out the names, words and monograms you want to stitch out.
 Check out my previous post on BX fonts.

 Buy a software with built-in fonts